-The Chief Strategy and Reform Officer is responsible for developing and maintaining a single integrated organisational view of the outcomes Natural England is seeking to achieve and how it will best achieve these ambitions through its conservation strategy.
+The Chief Strategy and Reform Officer is responsible for developing and maintaining a single integrated organisational view of the outcomes Natural England is seeking to achieve and how it will best realise these ambitions through Conservation 21.
 Responsibilities include:

-- leading organisational change, the development of new delivery programmes, innovation and reform
+- leading and embedding change, innovation and reform across the organisation

 - providing advice to government to inform strategy and policy development across the organisation’s remit

 - developing broader cross-government opportunities to benefit people and the natural environment, for example through strategic infrastructure planning

 - building our reputation and sustainable positive relationships with national partners and stakeholders